Quantum computational chemistry: Quantum computational chemistry algorithms

-where $H_0$ is a Hamiltonian that is easy to solve, and $H_1$ is a difficult Hamiltonian to solve.
+Several works have used concepts from adiabatic quantum computing to aid the classical optimisation procedure. \textcite{PhysRevA.92.042303} proposed an `annealed variational' method alongside the Hamiltonian variational ansatz.
+This technique can be generalised to any ansatz with a repeating, layered structure.
+We assume that the ansatz is composed of $S$ layers.
+We first decompose the Hamiltonian of interest into $H_s = H_0 + sH_1$, where $H_0$ is a Hamiltonian that is efficiently solvable with a classical computer, and $H_1$ is a difficult Hamiltonian to solve.
 When $s=1$, the Hamiltonian is equivalent to the problem Hamiltonian.
-As described above, the Hamiltonian variational ansatz is comprised of a number of steps (blocks of gates, see Eq.~(\ref{HamVarAn})).
-The annealed variational method works by considering the $S$ steps as separate, distinct problems.
-The input state to the first step is the ground state of $H_{s=0}$.
-The first step uses the Hamiltonian variational method to find the solution of $H_{s=1/S}$.
-This state is then the input into step $2$.
-Step $2$ targets the ground state of $H_{s=2/S}$.
-This process is repeated until the final step, which takes the ground state of $H_{s=(S-1)/S}$ as its input, and targets the ground state of $H_{s=1}$.
-All of these steps are then combined, and used as the starting point for the standard Hamiltonian variational approach, as described above.
-This procedure was useful for avoiding local minima.
-A similar technique has recently been proposed in Ref.~\cite{saez2018adiabatic}. \\
+The annealed variational method works by considering the $S$ layers as separate, distinct ans\"atze.
+The input state to the first layer of the ansatz is the ground state of $H_{s=0}$.
+We optimise this first layer to find the ground state of $H_{s=1/S}$.
+This state is then the input into layer $2$, which is optimised to find the ground state of $H_{s=2/S}$.
+This process is repeated until the final layer, which takes the ground state of $H_{s=(S-1)/S}$ as its input, and targets the ground state of $H_{s=1}$.
+All of these steps are then combined, and used as the starting point for a standard VQE optimisation.
+A similar technique was proposed by \textcite{saez2018adiabatic}.

-\textit{Variational imaginary time evolution \\} Imaginary time evolution under a Hamiltonian, $H$, is defined by $\ket{\psi(\tau)} =e^{-H\tau}\ket{\psi(0)}$.
-If the initial state has a nonzero overlap with the ground state, the system deterministically propagates to the ground state as $\tau \rightarrow \infty$.
-As imaginary time evolution is a dissipative process, it cannot be directly simulated with a unitary quantum circuit.
-However, a variational approach has recently been proposed which simulates imaginary time evolution on a quantum computer~\cite{mcardle2018variational}.
-When the ansatz used is sufficiently powerful, imaginary time evolution is able to avoid local minima, and converge to the ground state of the system.
+\textcite{ParticleHole} introduced a transformation of the Hamiltonian, such that it only measures the energy of excitations above the Hartree-Fock state (the correlation energy).
+Because only the correlation energy is calculated, fewer measurements are required and classical optimisation becomes easier.
+Overall, simulated VQE calculations on small molecules were sped up by a factor of 2 to 4~\cite{ParticleHole}.\\